PROGRAM POLICIES

 Cell Phones:

-Students can bring their cell phones to programs, but should expect to not have access to their phone for the majority of their trip.
+Students can bring their cell phones to programs but should expect to not have access to their phones for the majority of their trips.
 Students are only permitted to use cell phones, including data and talk plans, during specific, staff-designated “free time” such as mornings before health checks and breakfast and evenings after all program activities have ended.

-Free time will be visible on the daily schedule so that students know when cell phone times are coming and can receive their phone from a program director accordingly.
-After free time, program directors will collect student phones in a container and will safely guard student phones until the next student free time.
+Free time will be visible on the daily schedule so that students know when cell phone times are coming and can receive their phone from a GLA Program Staff accordingly.
+After free time, GLA Program Staff may collect student phones in a container and will safely guard student phones until the next student’s free time.

 Any student who is found with a phone outside of free time hours can expect to have their phone collected and receive a verbal warning, followed by a written warning and dismissal from the program, for repeated infractions.